MarkH817/lion-byte.com/src/posts/ds-xkit-and-typescript.md

 ---
 date: 2018-06-17
 title: Design Studio, XKit, and TypeScript
+description: Receiving an award for my work in the senior capstone course group project.
+Appreciating and adopting TypeScript into my workflow.
 ---

 It's been over six weeks since my spring semester ended and a quite a bit has happened since my last post.